 - 1 tsp fish sauce

-- 1 tbsp brown sugar (for Keto use monkfruit sweetener, or sub for coconut aminos for the Whole30 version)
+- 1 tsp brown sugar -adjust to your desired level of sweetness (for Keto use monkfruit sweetener, or sub for coconut aminos for the Whole30 version)

 - 1/4 cup chicken or vegetable broth (or water)